-To underscore the tension of Prufrock's unconsummated desire, I used a hybrid voice that synthesizes classical and vernacular styles.
+To underscore the tension of Prufrock's unconsummated desire, I use a hybrid voice that synthesizes classical and vernacular styles.
 Each theme and motif uses the melodic and rhythmic contours of Eliot’s stream of consciousness narrative to dictate mood and melodic character.

 Before the opening of the poem, Eliot places a six-line epigraph from Dante’s Inferno in which the condemned soul of Guido da Montefeltro agrees to confess what he knows to Dante, mistakenly assuming it would be impossible for Dante to betray his confession to the world of the living.

-I made use of extended techniques and semi-aleatoric passages to help amplify the emotional content.
-As Prufrock muses upon "the mermaids singing, each to each," for example, I combined artificial harmonic glissandi in the cello part—which produces the sound of a flock of seagulls—with an ocean drum, played ad lib, and tubular bells.
+I use extended techniques and semi-aleatoric passages to help amplify the emotional content.
+As Prufrock muses upon "the mermaids singing, each to each," for example, I combine artificial harmonic glissandi in the cello part—which produces the sound of a flock of seagulls—with an ocean drum, played ad lib, and tubular bells.
 Woodwinds, harp, and strings support the ensemble.

 The ending is calibrated to Danielle’s vocal genius.
 Brass, percussion, and celesta enter, intensifying the rich orchestral palette.
 The high note is sustained over seven measures of a dance-like scherzo in 7/8 meter as singer and orchestra build to a magnificent forte fortissimo climax.

 American Society of Composers, Authors and Publishers (ASCAP)

 October 16, 2021